 I know that for me, a "B" is NOT for “balance.”
 A "B" is for “breakdown,” meaning I’m going to have a nervous breakdown because I didn’t get that A. Eric Cressey just wrote a blog piece, “The Success is in the Struggle,” and it made me think about the parallels of life during PT school and life as a practicing clinician in the workforce.

-In PT school, we have practicals where we have to be the PT, provide empathy for patients, and demonstrate the hands-on skills that we were taught just weeks before.
+provide empathy for patients, and demonstrate the hands-on skills that we were taught just weeks before.
 We are graded by our professors on our performance.
 Afterward, our professors express what we could have done differently and what could be improved upon.

 Will we sometimes get unsatisfactory ratings by our patients?
 Maybe – But that’s life.
 As much as we want to please all of our patients and help them get back to 100% of their previous level of function, in reality that's an unrealistic expectation that will ultimately lead to disappointment.

 Did you get a 100% on every single practical or test in PT school?
 No. And as Eric put it, the “success is in the struggle.”
 Julie may have failed a PT practical, but she learned valuable lessons after it that prepared her for where she is now.
 Failure is a part of life, and is not an end-all-be-all.
 In fact, failure is an opportunity to look at your mistakes and learn from them.